-Council was notified of the 30 June 2019 VBI during August 2019 (2018: August 2018)
+Council was notified of the 30 June 2018 VBI during August 2018 (2017: August 2017)

-The 2020 interim actuarial investigation
+The 2019 interim actuarial investigation

-A triennial actuarial investigation is being conducted for the Fund's position as at 30 June 2020.
-It is anticipated that this actuarial investigation will be completed by 31 December 2020.
+An interim actuarial investigation is being conducted for the Fund's position as at 30 June 2019 as the Fund provides lifetime pensions in the Defined Benefit category.
+It is anticipated that this actuarial investigation will be completed by October 2019.